RayBB/openlibrary-docs/2_Developers/2_Frontend/Frontend-Guide.md

 - **assets**: css/less in /static/css and js in /openlibrary/plugins/openlibrary/js
 - **models**: `/openlibrary/core/` and `/openlibrary/plugins/upstream/models.py`, data + ORM
 - **controllers**: in `/openlibrary/plugins/` (maps urls [via regex] → classes w/ GET + POST functions which receive/serve content to clients)
 - **templates**: in `/openlibrary/templates` and `openlibrary/macros`.
-Macros are special template components because they can be rendered (by librarians + admins) in infogami wiki pages as:
+Macros are special template components because they can be rendered (by librarians + admins) within infogami wiki pages using the syntax:
 ```
 {{macros()}}
 ```